Omnistac/zedux/README.md

 /*
   This is a normal selector.
   He just grabs the list of todos off the state tree.
-  Not only is `selectTodos(state)` very declarative, but it abstracts away the shape of the state tree from consumers.
-  Compare:
-    `selectTodos(state)` vs `state.entities.todos`
 */
 const selectTodos = state => state.entities.todos